 - Select whether you want to Show word counts at the bottom of the main content on wiki pages.

-- Select the Grade category in which you want the wiki to display in the Gradebook.
+- In the Grade section, select whether you want to grade this wiki, and which score or scale you will use, and select the Grade category in which you want the wiki to display in the Gradebook.

 - Complete the other page sections as needed, and click Save and display at the bottom of the page.